 Off to Texas!

 The 1890 Census is effectively missing, save for some counties.
 Fortunately, I have contacted with a descendent of Carroll, and found a whole new move to Texas (and beyond!).
-It looks like Carroll moved over to Parker County, Texas and married an Amanda J. (Holman) Ray.
+It looks like Carroll moved over to Parker County, Texas and married an Amanda J. (Holman) Ray in 1891.
 This was neither person’s first marriage – Amanda married a Joseph Benjamin Ray.

 Union ties?